Benefits of Macadamia nuts

 Macadamia nuts have a creamy taste and make a great snack when eaten on their own.
 They are also a perfect ingredient to salad and pasta recipes.
 However, specially formulated macadamia keto snacks may be your best option.
-You can even coat them in 100% dark chocolate for a delicious treat or add them your smoothies.
+You can even coat them in 100% dark chocolate for a delicious treat or add them to your smoothies.

 Where can you buy macadamia nuts?

 While macadamia nuts originate in Australia, most of its commercial production is in Hawaii.
-They are distributed to other countries, making it easily accessible for everyone.
+They are distributed to other countries, making them easily accessible for everyone.
 Macadamia nuts are sold with our without their shells; some manufacturers also have them roasted.

 If you’re planning to include nuts in your Keto diet, macadamia is absolutely the most recommended.
 They are a perfect keto snack option specially when you feel hungry in your busiest hour.